Hubert von Herkomer: Early life and education

-Herkomer was born on 26 May 1849 at Waal, in the Kingdom of Bavaria, the son of Lorenz Herkomer, a wood-carver of great ability, and his wife Josephine Niggl.
-His family was poor, and his mother tried to supplement his father’s earnings by giving music lessons.
+Herkomer was born on 26 May 1849 at Waal, in the Kingdom of Bavaria, the son of Lorenz Herkomer (1825–1888), a wood-carver of great ability, and his wife Josephine Herkomer, née Niggl (1826–1879).
+His family was poor, and his mother tried to supplement his father's earnings by giving music lessons.
 Once his mother gave him a half sovereign for some shopping: "It was the last piece of gold in the place.
 I lost it.
-My parents were in despair".
+My parents were in despair."

 Lorenz Herkomer left Bavaria in 1851 with his wife and child for the United States, settling in Cleveland, Ohio.
 They soon returned to Europe and in 1857 settled in Southampton at 10, Windsor Terrace, where the family spent seventeen years before moving to Watford.
-Hubert's education was slight: "He went to school for a month or two, and, falling ill never returned".
+Hubert's education was slight: "He went to school for a month or two, and, falling ill never returned."
+In 1861, Herkomer's father was recorded at that address as an artist aged 47 and his mother as a 39-year-old teacher of music.

 In a lengthy interview for the boys' annual Chums in 1896, Herkomer recalled his childhood: "We had an anxious time of it when I was a boy.
 We were constantly in want of money.....
 I was always inclined to art, and as a little boy worked principally at my father's bench, but by the time I had turned twelve I had produced quite a number of water-colour drawings.
 The reputation I gained among my play fellows, however, was as a maker of kites".
 He also crafted mechanical toys including clowns and wagons to give to his friends.